Redirecting...

 The Flight Academy also addresses a secondary national issue of diversity.
 Aviation is one of the least diverse professions in industry.
 Currently, women make up less than 7% of pilots and minorities represent less than 12%.
 Air Force Junior ROTC currently has approximately 85,000 cadets enrolled in high schools across the nation and is the Air Force’s most diverse program.
 Minorities represent 58% of the Air Force Junior ROTC student body and females make up 40%.
 Cadets selected for the flight academy represented female and minorities more than three times the national averages.

 The inaugural year of the Flight Academy was Summer 2018, where 120 cadets attended six universities.
-The Air Force has expanded the program significantly since its inception, partnering with 24 universities in 2023 to host more than 300 cadets.
+The Air Force has expanded the program significantly since its inception, and to date, more than 1,050 Air Force Junior ROTC cadets have earned their private pilot certificate via Flight Academy.

 Who can apply?